JasonForJoy/MPC-BERT/README.md

 ## Update
 Please keep an eye on this repository if you are interested in our work.
-Feel free to contact us (gujc@mail.ustc.edu.cn) or open issues.
+Feel free to contact us (gujc@ustc.edu.cn) or open issues.